About Wylie ER

 Wylie ER is open 24/7, whereas an urgent care clinic will typically only be open 8-12 hours a day.
 Emergency rooms, like Wylie ER, are also equipped with advanced, radiology equipment and lab testing capabilities.
 By contrast, urgent care clinics usually have more limited laboratory and radiology testing.

-Another important difference between the two is that Wylie ER is staffed by board-certified physicians and ER-trained Registered Nurses.
+Another important difference between the two is that Wylie ER is staffed by ER-trained physicians and registered nurses.
 While, urgent care clinics may only be staffed by Physician’s Assistants or Nurse Practitioners.

 As a standalone emergency center, Wylie ER features much shorter wait times than typical hospital-based emergency rooms.
-Wylie ER doesn’t take patients from 911 ambulance services, therefore minimizing patient volume.
-Wylie ER’s board-certified physicians and experienced Registered Nurses are able to see you more promptly and efficiently, helping you get better and back in the comfort of your home sooner.
+Wylie ER doesn’t take patients from 911 ambulance services, therefore minimizing patient volume, and allowing us to see you more promptly and efficiently, helping you get better and back in the comfort of your home sooner.

 If you need to be admitted to a hospital for additional care, Wylie ER will transfer you to the hospital you choose, or the one that your primary care physician or medical specialists prefer.
 Our staff is also able to initiate the transfer so that you go directly to an inpatient room and can bypass the hospital’s emergency department.